A Guide to Solar Energy System Costs

 Solar panels, inverters, and balance of system equipment are global commodities.
-Pricing rises and falls based on global supply and demand as well as factors like trade tariffs, raw materials pricing, and extreme weather events.
+Prices rise and fall owing to global supply and demand, currency exchange rates, trade tariffs, raw materials pricing, supply chain disruptions, and extreme weather events.
 Locally, competitive forces will affect pricing.
-In the years 2016 through 2018 the supply of solar contractors in Ontario exceeded the demand and this pushed pricing lower.
-Most of the contractors have left the market, but pricing remains at those levels.

 In contrast with vehicles or homes, once a basic design is set and primary equipment chosen solar energy systems have relatively few options from which to choose.
 However some examples are:

-- Additional metering can be added to monitor whole home energy consumption and directly show the balance between consumption, grid import, solar generation, and backup energy.
+- Whole home energy metering can be added to directly show the balance between consumption, grid import, solar generation, and backup energy.

-- Communication wiring: all inverters today have some kind of internet monitoring portal available, usually for free.
-They require connection to your home network.
-WIFI connections are easy because they are wireless, but a wired connection will always be more reliable.
+- Communication wiring choices: all inverters today have some kind of internet monitoring portal available, usually for free, requiring connection to your home network.
+WIFI connections are easy to setup, but a wired connection will always be more reliable.
 Is there an added cost to run network wiring to your inverter?

 - Rodent meshing, to keep unwanted critters out from under your roof mounted solar array, is a strict requirement on system systems but optional on others.
 Highly recommended!

 Wow!
 We’ve covered a lot and I’m glad you’re still with me.

 You’re probably still asking: “So how much?”
 Here’s a rough guide to help you budget.
 All estimates are exclusive of tax and unique site condition.